impostorsguides/impostorsguides.github.io/index.md

 Also occasionally, I have no choice but to link to a Youtube video.
 These links aren't archivable, as far as I know, so I link to the original and pray that the video stays up forever.

-## If you like what you read

-Please consider sharing it on [Hacker News](https://news.ycombinator.com/){:target="_blank" rel="noopener"} or your social media.
-It helps me reach more newbie developers.

-And / or sign up below to hear when I post something new:

-{% include convert_kit_2.html %}
+## How to contact me

+I'm happy to hear from you!
+I can be reached at impostorsguides@mastodon.social.